 Curriculum evenings & Open learning days

 These are occasions when parents and carers come into school to find out about children’s learning and how they’re being taught at Stoneydown.
 Sometimes staff give demonstration lessons and illustrated talks.

 Talking to the teacher or a member of staff

 If we have any concerns about your child’s progress, happiness and well-being or behaviour, the teacher will contact you straight away to discuss this with you.

 If you have any concerns that you want to discuss with us then please contact us or come and see us as soon as possible.
-If you want to talk to a member of staff, then it is a good idea to telephone, send a note or email to request a mutually convenient time.
+If you want to talk to a member of staff, then it is a good idea to telephone, send a note or email via the school office to request a mutually convenient time.

 The most difficult time for teachers to talk to parents and carers is at the beginning of the school day.
 It is important for teachers to give their attention to welcoming and settling in all the children in the class, so please try to help us by leaving discussions until the end of the day unless you would like to speak very briefly before school as the teacher is about to collect the class from their line.

-If you cannot come to school, or do not want to arrange an appointment, you can write, email or telephone us instead.
+If you cannot come to school, or do not want to arrange an appointment, you can write, email via the school office or telephone us instead.

 Parents with a serious worry or complaint should arrange to talk this over with the deputy headteacher, or the headteacher for more serious concerns.
 We hope that most problems or worries can be sorted out in this way.
 If you do not feel that the discussion has resolved the difficulty, then you can make a formal complaint.
 There is a formal procedure for making serious complaints - see policies section on the school website.

 How can parents and carers get involved?